St Joseph's GAA (Laois)

-St Joseph's GAA is a Gaelic Athletic Association Gaelic football club in County Laois, Ireland.
-It won nine Laois Senior Football Championship titles between 1973 and 2000.
-The club colours are yellow with blue trim and the main club grounds are located at Kellyville with a secondary grounds at Milltown.
+St Joseph's GAA is a Gaelic Athletic Association Gaelic football club in south eastern County Laois, Ireland.
+It won ten Laois Senior Football Championship titles between 1973 and 2023.
+The club colours are yellow with blue trim and the main club grounds are located at Kellyville (north of Ballintubbert) with a secondary grounds at Milltown (west of Ballylinan).

 History

 Founded in 1954 as an underage club, it won the Laois minor and junior football titles in 1967, the minor title again in 1968, the Laois Intermediate Football Championship in 1969 and a further junior title in 1976.
+Recently, in 2022, they added a 3rd minor title to their huge collection of trophies.